Ashwani8525/FENN-LABS-EV/README.md

 The cheapest EV car is by SEAT.

-Cluster2 has the msot plotpoints in AcceSec.
+Cluster2 has the most plotpoints in AcceSec.

 As the Acceleration/Sec Decrease the pirce of the car Increase